Wabel/zoho-crm-copy-db/README.md

 The tracking table now have a column error, that can indicate what is the error if something went wrong when pushing it.
 The logging is still working and will display the same error.

-Plus, many changes in teh algorithms have been made to fix some issues:
+Plus, many changes in the algorithms have been made to fix some issues:

 * If a row with an UID is not found in a particular table, it doesn't go in infinite loop anymore.
 * If a field_name (local_update) is not found in a particular table, a correct error message is logged.